Building a Neural Network#

 Summary#

-When building a neural network, there are two key architecture decisions to be made:
+When building a neural network, two key architecture decisions are:

 how many layers to use,